Payday superannuation: Is your business ready for the change?

 In all other cases, employers will be required to pay super alongside wages, giving employees faster contributions, greater visibility of their entitlements, and better retirement outcomes.

-Why is payday superannuation being introduced?
+Why is payday superannuation being introduced, and what problems does it solve?

 The reform was announced in the 2023–24 Federal Budget as part of the Securing Australians’ Superannuation Package.
 Its primary purpose is to remove the long delay between when wages are paid and when contributions are credited to employees’ super accounts.